dipongkor/angular-file-upload/README.md

-# File Upload using AngularJs
+# Spfx Webpart: File Upload using AngularJs

 ## Summary
 File Update/Delete webpart using AngularJs and ngOfficeUIFabric with the SharePoint Framework.